v-natalia/freelance-germany/README.md

-# How to launch your freelance activity in Germany
+# How to launch your freelance activity in Germany :de:

 ## First: Send your "Fragebogen zur steuerlichen Erfassung"
 Wait... my What?